CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 :::note

-Calling a function means the computer is going to read the function's instructions and carry out any instructions defined in the function.
+Calling a function means telling the computer to read the function's instructions and carry out its instructions.
+When calling a function we can also pass inputs to the function.

 :::

-`Math.round(10.3)` is a call expression: it can be thought of as saying apply the set of instructions for `Math.round` to the number 10.3.
+`Math.round(10.3)` is a call expression: it can be thought of as saying apply the set of instructions for `Math.round` to the number `10.3`.

 If we type `Math.round(10.3)` then again we get the result 10.
 So once more we can say that `Math.round(10.3)` evaluates to 10.